cbatrouni/DataMiningFinalProject/README.md

 2) Click: "Sign in with your email"

-3) Enter in the log in credentials:
+3) Enter in the log in credentials.
-   Username: cbatrouni@fordham.edu
-   Password: datamine22LC

 3.5) Once logged in, (in the same browser you are currently using) visit link: https://www.kaggle.com/dataminefclcgrader/code